A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

-As the objective of the LP, ideally, we would use the length of the shortest tour on the vertices.
-Clearly, this objective is highly non-linear.
-To approximate this function, we make use of more guessing.
-First, we guess the order in which the $O_{\eps,d}(1)$ vertices are visited, which makes it easy to write the length of the tour in $\ell_1$-norm or $\ell_\infty$-norm.
-Since we do not want to lose a factor of $\sqrt{d}$ in comparison to the $\ell_2$-norm, we additionally guess the rough direction the tour takes between consecutive vertices.
-This allows us to write the approximate~$\ell_2$-distance as a linear function.
+In this paper, we overcome all three challenges.
+On the way, we introduce several novel ideas, many of which can be of independent interest, and combine known ones.

+First, we define polytopes of bounded complexity to be those that can be obtained in the following way.
+From the integer grid~${\{0,\dots,g\}^d}$ (for some suitably chosen~${g\in O_{\eps,d}(1)}$), select a subset of points and take the convex hull of them.
+The result is called a \emph{base polytope}.
+Subsequently translate and uniformly scale the base polytope arbitrarily to obtain the final polytope.

-The third challenge is overcome by turning $P^\star$, the convex hull of an optimum tour~$T^\star$, into one of the polytopes in our search space without increasing the length of the shortest tour on the vertices by more than a $1+\eps$ factor.
-One way of getting a polytope in our search space ``similar" to $P^\star$ is the following: Take a hypercube that includes $P^\star$ and subdivide it into a grid.
-Now, for each vertex $v\in P^\star$, take all vertices of the grid cell containing $v$, and take the convex hull of all these points to obtain $P$, which is obtained in our search space by the way we choose the $O_{\eps,d}(1)$ hyperplanes.
+The second challenge is overcome by turning~${P^\star}$, the convex hull of an optimum tour~${T^\star}$, into one of the polytopes of bounded complexity without increasing the length of the shortest tour on the vertices by more than a~${(1+\eps)}$-factor.
+The most straightforward way of getting such a polytope that is ``similar" to~${P^\star}$ is the following: Take the smallest axis-aligned hypercube that includes~${P^\star}$ and subdivide it uniformly by an appropriate translated and scaled copy of our integer grid~ $\{0,\dots,g\}^d$.
+Now, for each vertex~${v\in P^\star}$, take all vertices of the grid cell containing~$v$, and take the convex hull of all these points to obtain~$P$.
+Clearly,~$P$ is of bounded complexity as defined above.

-However, in order to satisfactorily bound the length of the shortest tour on the vertices of $P$ with respect to~$|T^\star|$, we need~$P^\star$ to have only few vertices.
-For instance, if~$P^\star$ had~$k=O_{\eps,d}(1)$ vertices, we could choose the granularity of the grid to be small enough so that we could transform $T^\star$ into a tour of the vertices of $P$ by making it longer by only the additive length of~$\eps\cdot|T^\star|/k$ at each vertex.
-Since in general we cannot bound the number of vertices of $P^\star$, we first transform $P^\star$ into an intermediate polytope $P'$ that has $O_{\eps,d}(1)$ vertices, and only then, do we apply the above construction to obtain $P$.
+However, in order to satisfactorily bound the length of the shortest tour on the vertices of~$P$ with respect to~${|T^\star|}$, we need~${P^\star}$ to have only few vertices.
+For instance, if~${P^\star}$ had~${k=O_{\eps,d}(1)}$ vertices, we could choose the granularity of the grid to be small enough so that we could transform~${T^\star}$ into a tour of the vertices of~$P$ by making it longer by only the additive length of~${\eps\cdot|T^\star|/k}$ at each vertex.
+Since in general we cannot bound the number of vertices of~${P^\star}$, we first transform~${P^\star}$ into an intermediate polytope~${P'}$ that has~${O_{\eps,d}(1)}$ vertices, and only then do we apply the above construction to obtain~$P$.
 This is where the following structural result, which is likely to have more general applications, is used.